UrbanIntelligence/WPI-CS525-DS595-Fall22/Project3/README.md

 # Deep Q-learning Network(DQN)
 Please don't revise test.py, environment.py atari_wrapper.py, main.py and agent.py

-You work on the two files, including agent_dqn.py and dqn_model.py
+You work on the following files, including agent_dqn.py and dqn_model.py.
+You can also optionally update argument.py to add your own arguments.

 #### Starating Date
 * Week 7, Tuesday Oct 11, 2022 (23:59)